 What is the BA (Hons) in Public Health and Health Promotion?

-The BSc (Hons) in Public Health & Health Promotion is a full-time, four year, honours degree course of study that can be chosen within the Health Sciences Common Entry Route.
+The BSc (Hons) in Public Health & Health Promotion (formerly the BA (Hons) in Health Promotion) is a full-time, four year, honours degree course of study that can be chosen within the Health Sciences Common Entry Route.
 On completion of this course you will become an accredited public health and health promotion practitioner and enjoy a diverse career helping to improve the health and wellbeing of individuals and populations.

-Watch our video to see what Public Health & Health Promotion at WIT is all about
+View our slideshow to see what Public Health & Health Promotion at WIT is all about

 What will you learn about on the BSc (Hons) Public Health & Health Promotion?